Natomas, Sacramento, California: Government

 The Natomas Basin Conservancy serves as plan operator for the Natomas Basin Habitat Conservation Plan.
 It acquires and manages habitat land for the benefit of the 22 special status species covered under the plan.

 Economy

-Natomas is a retail and entertainment hub for the metropolitan area, including The Promenade, anchored by Target, Best Buy, Michaels, TJ Maxx, and Burlington, Natomas Marketplace, anchored by Walmart and Home Depot, the Park Place 2 Shopping Center, and more.
-Northgate Blvd. is home to further retail businesses and hotels.
+Natomas is a retail and entertainment hub for the metropolitan area, including The Promenade at Sacramento Gateway, Natomas Marketplace, and the Park Place Shopping Center, with many smaller shopping centers scattered throughout the region.
+Northgate Boulevard is home to further retail businesses and hotels.
 Natomas is considered, by Joel Garreau who popularized the idea, to be one of the major edge cities, i.e. suburban economic centers, in Greater Sacramento.

+ARCO Arena (later Sleep Train Arena) was a major feature of the Natomas area of Sacramento and was the previous home of the NBA's Sacramento Kings, who have since moved to the Golden 1 Center in downtown Sacramento.
+The arena was torn down in 2022.
+The Sacramento International Airport is within the bounds of Natomas as defined by Sacramento County, but it is several miles away from the largely populated area of Natomas.
+Since Natomas is the closest portion of the city to the airport, there are many hotels located throughout the Natomas area.
+Natomas is a historical flood plain and is therefore subject to flooding.
+Another feature of this area is the ease of access to Interstate 5, Interstate 80, and the northern portion of Highway 99's route through Sacramento, making it a desirable living area for workers who commute.